-Nelson Mandela, who died last week, is being mourned worldwide as the leader who beat Apartheid and then worked to promote reconciliation and racial tolerance in South Africa.
-But 23 years ago, just months after he was freed from a South African prison, Mandela created a sensation--and some tense, discomforting moments--when he visited the U.S. and met with then-President George H. W. Bush at the White House.
+Nelson Mandela, who died December 5, 2013, was mourned worldwide as the leader who beat Apartheid and then worked to promote reconciliation and racial tolerance in South Africa.
+But 30 years ago, just months after he was freed from a South African prison, Mandela created a sensation--and some tense, discomforting moments--when he visited the U.S. and met with then-President George H. W. Bush at the White House.

 The genesis of Mandela's visit was in February 1990, when Bush telephoned the African National Congress leader to congratulate him on his release after 27 years of captivity.
 Bush went on to invite Mandela to visit the White House.
 Mandela responded that he hoped to accept, but that he would have to consult with advisers.
 His reservations may have been prompted by tensions over a previous, separate phone conversation with then-South African President Frederik W. de Klerk, Bush had invited the leader of the Apartheid regime to visit Washington as well.
 That move irked many U.S. civil rights activists such as Jesse Jackson and Coretta Scott King, who felt that dismantling Apartheid and releasing the rest of the regime's political prisoners should have been a prerequisite for such an invitation.

 Initially, both leaders accepted invitations to visit the White House separately.
 De Klerk was tenatively scheduled to come to Washington on June 18, the first-ever state visit by a South African leader.
 Mandela was scheduled to visit second, a week later, which to some seemed to be a slight.
 But on May 30, de Klerk announced that he was postponing his visit because of the controversy.